jiaohehu/NPreview/README.md

 The preview shows the label text that is attached to the chapter, section, subsection, subsection and a figure caption.

-## Directives
+## The figure directives

 The directives are some paragraphs that provide special instruction for the block that immediately follows it.
 For a paragraph to be recognized as a directive the first line must be without any leading spaces, and must start with a period, followed by only words.

 So far the only supported directive is ".figure".
-When placed in front of a PICT block, it instructs that the PICT block should turn into a figure.
+When placed in front of a PICT block, it instructs that the following PICT block should turn into a figure.

 ```
 .figure